syntex82/WordPress-Node/docs/PRODUCTION-DEPLOYMENT.md

 # 🚀 Production Deployment - Hostinger VPS

-This guide provides comprehensive instructions for deploying WordPress Node CMS to a Hostinger VPS (or any Ubuntu-based VPS) with a custom domain, SSL, and production optimizations.
+This guide provides comprehensive instructions for deploying NodePress CMS to a Hostinger VPS (or any Ubuntu-based VPS) with a custom domain, SSL, and production optimizations.

 ## Table of Contents